SeunMatt/codeigniter-log-viewer/README.md

 Author
 ======
-Codeigniter 4 Log Viewer by Miguel Martinez
+Codeigniter 4 Log Viewer by Miguel Martinez\
-Base on the Codeigniter 3 version by by [Seun Matt](https://smattme.com)
+Based on the Codeigniter 3 version by by [Seun Matt](https://smattme.com)

 LICENSE